 The movement of westward travel was accelerated in 1849 when gold was discovered in California.
 Previously, overland travel had been very light, but in 1849 it was roughly estimated that 42,000 persons crossed the plains.

 The trip was full of every kind of danger.
 Indians, storms, and disease attacked caravans, but many returned to settle in some favored spot.
 The lands along the streams were the first to be taken by the settlers.
 Gradually, the country yielded to the influence of law and order.
 Even the most dismal spots were developed into gardens of usefulness and beauty by the work of irrigation; the government began doing much for the protection of forest and range, and by feats of engineering, a variety of rich mines were opened; railroads crossed seemingly impassable plains; factories of all kinds sprung up; gases from underground were controlled for light and fuel; educational institutions opened their doors to millions of children, and churches of all denominations were erected.
-The free library, the telegraph, telephone, rural mail delivery, and modern times’ complexities were soon crowded upon the Great American Desert.
+The free library, the telegraph, the telephone, rural mail delivery, and modern times’ complexities were soon crowded upon the Great American Desert.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears here is not verbatim, as additions, updates, and editing has occurred.